Pointer (computer programming): Making pointers safer

 As a pointer allows a program to attempt to access an object that may not be defined, pointers can be the origin of a variety of programming errors.
 However, the usefulness of pointers is so great that it can be difficult to perform programming tasks without them.
 Consequently, many languages have created constructs designed to provide some of the useful features of pointers without some of their pitfalls, also sometimes referred to as pointer hazards.
-In this context, pointers that directly address memory (as used in this article) are referred to as raw pointers, by contrast with smart pointers or other variants.
+In this context, pointers that directly address memory (as used in this article) are referred to as raw pointers or naked pointer, by contrast with smart pointers or other variants.

 One major problem with pointers is that as long as they can be directly manipulated as a number, they can be made to point to unused addresses or to data which is being used for other purposes.
 Many languages, including most functional programming languages and recent imperative programming languages like Java, replace pointers with a more opaque type of reference, typically referred to as simply a reference, which can only be used to refer to objects and not manipulated as numbers, preventing this type of error.
 Array indexing is handled as a special case.

 A pointer which does not have any address assigned to it is called a wild pointer.
 Any attempt to use such uninitialized pointers can cause unexpected behavior, either because the initial value is not a valid address, or because using it may damage other parts of the program.
 The result is often a segmentation fault, storage violation or wild branch (if used as a function pointer or branch address).

 In systems with explicit memory allocation, it is possible to create a dangling pointer by deallocating the memory region it points into.
 This type of pointer is dangerous and subtle because a deallocated memory region may contain the same data as it did before it was deallocated but may be then reallocated and overwritten by unrelated code, unknown to the earlier code.
 Languages with garbage collection prevent this type of error because deallocation is performed automatically when there are no more references in scope.

 In languages that abstract away pointers and pointer arithmetic, such as Java, one can use iterators, which can be seen as a safer means of iterating over a segment of memory or a collection without using direct pointer access.
 Many languages, even those with pointers, such as C++, C# and Rust, have iterators for collections.